erikuroda/erikuroda.github.io/content/en/news/_index.md

   <div id="collapse2022" class="collapse" aria-labelledby="heading2022" data-parent="#accordionTalks">
     <div class="card-body">
       <ol>
+        <h3>3rd Mar.</h3>
+        I gave an online presentation at <a href="https://www.ipsj.or.jp/event/taikai/84/index.html">The 84th National Convention of IPSJ</a> and won <a href="http://www.ipsj.or.jp/award/taikaigakusei.html">Student Encouragement Award of IPSJ National Convention</a>.
+        <br><br>
         <h3>15th Feb.</h3>
-        I won the Best Session Award at <a href="http://isis2021.org">The 22nd International Symposium on Advanced Intelligent Systems (ISIS2021)</a> held in December 2021.
+        I won the Best Session Award at <a href="http://isis2021.org">The 22nd International Symposium on Advanced Intelligent Systems (ISIS2021) </a> held in December 2021.
       </ol>
     </div>
   </div>